Eileen Blair: Influence on Orwell's writing

-Some biographers believe that Blair was influential on Orwell's writing.
 Topp writes that Orwell's novel Nineteen Eighty-Four was foreshadowed by her poem, "End of the Century, 1984".
 She noted that the novel begins on 4 April, the day after Orwell buried his wife.
 Although the poem was written a year before she met Orwell, there are some similarities between the futuristic vision of her poem and Nineteen Eighty-Four.
 Blair's poem criticises rational scientific thought as "mental cremation", bearing some similarity to the restriction of free thought by Big Brother described in the novel.
-Blair collaborated with Orwell indirectly on Animal Farm.
-Orwell originally planned to write an essay, but she suggested a fable.
-They worked on it together in the evenings and their friends said they could see her style and humour in the novel.
-Blair's son, Richard recognised his mother's input in Animal Farm: "it’s a completely different book.
-It’s got a light touch to it."
-He considered Blair to be an intellectual match for Orwell, commenting that she was "well educated, quite the equal to my father in terms of intellectual capacity".
-In March 2022, a blue plaque displaying her birth name was unveiled at Westgate House, Beach Road, her former childhood home, in honour of Blair and her influence on Orwell's work.
-A blue plaque was also installed at her former school, Sunderland Church High School in February 2023.